daixque/proxyconf/README.md

 then it creates ~/.proxyconf directory and append setting for proxyconf into your ~/.bash_profile.

+## Update from previous version

+If you use previous version of proxyconf, follow below to update.

+    $ gem update proxyconf
+    $ proxyconf-setup update

 ## Usage

 Simply type proxyconf in your terminal.